 Feature | Why I Chose Preventive Cardiology

 Once we got home, he held his chest and reported pain.
 He was a stoic man of few words and even fewer complaints, so it was obvious to even my young eyes that he was in distress.
-Emergency medical services arrived to take him to the hospital, but he tragically died in route from a massive myocardial infarction at the age of 61.
+Emergency medical services arrived to take him to the hospital, but he tragically died en route from a massive myocardial infarction.
+He was just 61 years old.